Connect a public IP address to a load balancer

 OpenStack CLI

-- Make sure that the load balancer is on a subnet that meets the requirements, see Prepare a private subnet to connect a public IP address in the Public IP Addresses instruction for details.
-You can view the subnets of the load balancer in the control panel: in the top menu, click Products → Cloud Servers → Balancers → Balancers tab → Balancers page → Balancer page → Settings block → Network field.
+- Make sure that the load balancer is on a subnet that meets the requirements; for more details, see the Preparing a private subnet for connecting a public IP address section of the Public IP addresses guide.
+You can view load balancer subnets in the Control panel: in the top menu, click Products → Cloud Servers → Load Balancers → Load Balancers tab → load balancer page → Settings block → Network field.

-- In the balancer card, click Connect Public IP.
+- In the load balancer card, click Attach public IP.

 - Select a public IP address.

-Disconnect the public IP address from the load balancer
+Disconnect a public IP address from a load balancer

 Control panel